1918

 1972

-KWV makes a significant contribution to the highly acclaimed South African Wine of Origin (WO) scheme that was initiated by KWV in 1972 and officially implemented in 1973 – a certification system which is respected worldwide.
-The WO system changed from a certification system to an origin system in 1979, and thanks to KWV and its various contributors, has continued to evolve into the highly lauded tour de force it is known for today.
+KWV significantly contributes to the highly acclaimed South African Wine of Origin (WO) scheme, which KWV initiated in 1972 and officially implemented in 1973 – a certification system respected worldwide.
+The WO system changed from a certification system to an origin system in 1979, and thanks to KWV and its various contributors, it has continued to evolve into the highly lauded tour de force it is known for today.

 1974

-The wine house concept is created by KWV to promote a culture around the appreciation of good food and wine in a social environment.
-Laborie Wine House is established in Paarl, Paddagang in Tulbagh, Kleinplasie in Worcester, Brandewyndraai in Robertson and Doornbosch in Stellenbosch.
+KWV creates the wine house concept to promote a culture around the appreciation of good food and wine in a social environment.
+They establish Laborie Wine House in Paarl, Paddagang in Tulbagh, Kleinplasie in Worcester, Brandewyndraai in Robertson, and Doornbosch in Stellenbosch.

 1979